+The responsibility of attending to the needs of the person you’re caring for may mean that you neglect your own needs.
 Some carers have said they felt like they lost their identity when caring.
-You may feel like your career, interests and health are no longer important or have to take second priority.
+It may feel as though your career, interests and health are no longer important or have to take second priority.

-Carers can often forget to look after their own well-being.
-When they do notice that they're not feeling well, they tend to downplay their own health needs.
-You can acknowledge that you're not feeling well without comparing it with how the person with cancer is feeling.
+When they do notice that they’re not feeling well, they might downplay their own health needs.
+You can acknowledge that you are not feeling well without comparing it to how the person with cancer is feeling.

 When the person you care for is having treatment, life may seem less predictable.
 You may have to put some plans on hold because you are not sure what is ahead.
 Carers often find this uncertainty stressful.
 You may find it easier to cope if you focus on things you can control.

 You may be able to schedule doctors’ visits so you can accompany the person you’re caring for.
 It may also help to learn more about cancer and possible treatment options so you feel like you have a better understanding of what is happening.

 You might find providing care too difficult, particularly if the person you’re caring for insists you do all the caring rather than involving others.

 Perhaps you know you need support but don’t want to disappoint them.
 Consider seeing a professional counsellor, either alone or with the person you are caring for.
 The counsellor may be able to discuss options to make caring more manageable.